 As soon as practicable after appointment of the arbitrator or the arbitration panel, the arbitrators shall furnish ERCOT with a summary of the dispute (which summary shall not include information claimed to be confidential, proprietary, or Customer-specific), which ERCOT shall post to the MIS.
 The summary by the arbitrators shall also specify a date for filing of interventions.

-An Entity seeking intervention must demonstrate that its rights or interests would be materially affected by the outcome of the arbitration and that it is subject to such outcome, and that it is subject to comparable facts and circumstances to those in dispute.
+An Entity seeking intervention must demonstrate that its rights or interests would be materially affected by the outcome of the arbitration and that it is subject to such outcome, or that it is subject to comparable facts and circumstances to those in dispute.
 Each party shall have an opportunity to respond to intervention requests.
-The arbitrators shall have full authority to grant, deny, or condition requests for intervention, including conferring party status on an Entity.
+The arbitrators shall have full authority to grant, deny, or condition requests for intervention.
+Any Entity whose request for intervention has been granted shall be considered a party for all purposes, including sharing of costs.

-Any Entity seeking to intervene in arbitration, must agree to be bound by the dispute resolution procedures of this section and by the decision of the arbitrators, or of any tribunal to which the decision is appealed, to the same extent as the parties to the arbitration.
-Intervenors shall share in the costs of the arbitration to the same extent as the other parties to the arbitration.
+Any Entity seeking to intervene in arbitration, must agree to follow the dispute resolution procedures of this section and to abide by the decision of the arbitrators, or the decision of any tribunal to which the decision is appealed, to the same extent as the parties to the arbitration.

+Any Market Participants whose interests may be materially affected by the provision of the Protocol or Agreement at issue in the arbitration, or who are subject to comparable facts and circumstances to those in dispute, are encouraged to participate in such arbitration in order to assert or protect such interests.
+Duplicative or unnecessary arbitrations are to be avoided to the maximum extent practicable in order to conserve ERCOT’s resources.

 Conduct of Arbitration

 Except as otherwise provided herein, the arbitrators have full discretion over the conduct of hearings, briefing, scheduling, discovery, and other procedural matters.
 The arbitrators shall provide each of the parties an opportunity to be heard and, except as otherwise provided herein, shall generally conduct the arbitration in accordance with the AAA Commercial Arbitration Rules and any applicable rules and regulations of the PUCT or any other tribunal having jurisdiction.
-In the event of a conflict between the AAA Commercial Arbitration Rules and rules and regulations of the PUCT orany other Governmental Authority, the rules and regulations of the PUCT orany other Governmental Authority having appropriate jurisdiction shall control.
+In the event of a conflict between the AAA Commercial Arbitration Rules and rules and regulations of the PUCT or other Governmental Authority, including any court having jurisdiction, the rules and regulations of the PUCT or other Governmental Authority, including any court having jurisdiction, shall control.
 In the event of a conflict between the AAA Commercial Arbitration Rules and this ADR Procedure, the procedures set forth in this Section shall control.
 In addition:

 The arbitrators shall allow reasonable opportunity for discovery.

-In conducting hearings, the arbitrators shall apply the rules of evidence (including claims of privilege) to the same extent as such rules would be applied by the PUCT or any other Governmental Authority.
+In conducting hearings, the arbitrators shall apply the rules of evidence (including claims of privilege) to the same extent as such rules would be applied by the PUCT or any other Governmental Authority, including any court having jurisdiction.

 To the extent permitted by law, the arbitrators shall take appropriate actions to preserve the confidentiality of information claimed by a party to be confidential, proprietary or Customer-specific.